 Contains jointing strip, bolts, washers and nuts to complete 10 joints on Half Round, Beaded Half Round and Deep Half Round Gutters.
 For Ogee and No.46 Moulded profiles the jointing strip is replaced with U9 silicone.

-Prices are shown on each product page.
-For project quantities, bespoke specifications, or conservation-related queries, please call us on 0333 987 4452 or use the contact form on our website.
+Prices are shown on each product page for both sizes and all three finishes.
+For project quantities, specification support, or conservation enquiries, call us on 0333 987 4452 or use the contact form on our website.